Moving to the Windy City

 Compared to New York City, housing and living costs in Chicago are less expensive.
 Consumer prices are around 23% lower, rent prices 44.52% lower, and restaurant prices 22.54% lower.

 Depending on which area of Chicago you will relocate to, the housing cost and rent will vary a lot.
-The median price for a one-bedroom house anywhere in the heart of the city can range between $700 a $2000.
 If you rent an apartment or decide to buy a house away from the city center, expect prices to be less expensive.

 Besides focusing you housing research on prices, you should also carefully pick a Chicago neighborhood, as they differ tremendously from one another.
 To give you a head start, Downtown, the Loop, River North, and the New East Side are some of the most preferred areas to live in Chicago.